tbuehlmann/hots_api/README.md

 ## Rate Limiting

-The API probably uses some kind of leaky bucket algorithm for rate limiting.
-It allows for 300 requests in a short period of time and refills this pool of available requests every other second.
+The API uses some kind of leaky bucket algorithm for rate limiting.
+It allows for a certain amount of requests in a given period of time and refills this pool of available requests every other second.
+The number of available requests depends on the resource you're requesting.

-When the client requests the API and hits the request rate limit, it will sleep for 0.5 seconds and try again after that.
+When the client requests the API and hits the request rate limit, it will sleep for a second and try again after that.
 It will retry 9 times for a given query.
 If it hits the rate limit on its last try, it will raise a `HotsApi::Fetcher::ApiLimitReachedError`.

 ## Development